 As a founding partner, Google Fiber has supported this program since its inception.

 Sponsorship is accepted on an ongoing basis.
-Our most recent group of Fellows (Cohort 4) began their year-long commitment in January 2017.
-We expect our fifth Cohort of Fellows to begin their Fellowship year in the fall of 2018.
+Our most recent group of Fellows (Cohort 4) began their year-long commitment in January 2018.
+We expect our fifth Cohort of Fellows to begin their Fellowship year in the winter of 2019.